-DM Public Works: Normal Operations with the following considerations: Heightened awareness of PPE for employees in Sewer Maintenance and WRA Divisions.
+DM Public Works: Reduced operations to essential services only at this time.
+Non-essential personnel have been directed to stay at home.
+Normal Operations with the following considerations: Heightened awareness of PPE for employees in Sewer Maintenance and WRA Divisions.
 All Public Works Buildings, including WRA, are closed to the public.
 Continuity of Operations Plan in place to keep essential tasks functioning if labor force is reduced due to illness, or absent taking care of family members.
 Social distancing practices in effect for field and office staff.
-(NEW)
+(UPDATED)